 There are two main categories of results on a search engine page.
 The paid adverts (PPC) and the organic or natural search engine results.

 Typically, the paid results will occupy the top portion of the screen and the top 4 listings (plus the last 3) will generally be adverts.
 The paid results are often larger and more prominent.
 You can run adverts at the top of the page by using a PPC management & advertising service or by looking into platforms like Google’s AdWords.

 - paid results (PPC) at the top of the page

 - Organic results below the local results

-You will notice that Bowler Hat is first in local and first in organic, meaning we have two #1 rankings for an important SEO keyword relevant to where we operate (Birmingham).
+You will notice that Bowler Hat is first in local and first in the organic results, meaning we have two #1 rankings for an important SEO keyword relevant to where we operate (Birmingham).
 We are typically very busy but if we wanted to be more aggressive we could also throw a paid ad into the mix, giving us three listings on the page and maximising our exposure.

 The organic results that include the local listings and the more traditional listings below those.
 As you can see above, a business can be visible in both of these using SEO and Local SEO and the paid results.
 This is important to note as there are three potential listings on the first page for your business.

 The natural results tend to be more trusted by searchers and they see the majority of clicks with some studies showing as many as 94% of clicks going to organic listings.